Safely upload SVG files to your media library and use them like any other image. Now with optional sanitization!

-Since 2.3.11, you can force all SVG files to be rendered inline with a single checkbox.
+Since 2.3.11, you can force all SVG files sitewide to be rendered inline with a single checkbox (use with caution).
 Additionally, you can now choose whether to use the minified or expanded version of the JS file.

 Featured Images: If a post/page is saved with your SVG as a featured image, a checkbox will display in the featured image meta box to allow you to render it inline (only if advanced mode is active).